stephenslab/multiseq/README.md

     chrom_file="~/src/multiseq/data/chromosome.lengths.hg19.txt"
     multiseqToTrackHub(region, hub_name, multiseq_folder, chrom_file)

-will create a track hub named *multiseq* in the "https:some/address/testMultiseq/multiseq_sim/" folder and will print the following message:
+will create a track hub named *multiseq_sim* in the "https:some/address/testMultiseq/" folder and will print the following message:

     go to http://genome.ucsc.edu/cgi-bin/hgHubConnect and click on the My Hubs window copy paste the following string in the URL field